metwork-framework/mfdata/doc/mfdata_miscellaneous.md

 Metwork supplies :index:`PostgreSQL`/:index:`PostGIS` database through the MFBASE storage module.
 If you want to easily and quickly install a Postgres database, check the :doc:`MFBASE documentation <mfbase:index>`.

+.. index:: circus, redis, telegraf, influxdb
 ## MFDATA - How it works ?

 [Circus](https://circus.readthedocs.io/en/latest/) is a Python program in order to monitor and control processes and sockets.

 [Redis](https://redis.io/) is an in-memory data structure store, used as a database, cache and message broker.

+[Telegraf](https://docs.influxdata.com/telegraf/) is a plugin-driven server agent for collecting and sending metrics and events from databases, systems, and IoT sensors.

 `directory_observer` is a Metwork tool that allows you to monitor activity on various directories and push the corresponding events to a Redis queue (a list).
 For example, you may create a file inside one of your monitored directories, the creation event will be pushed to the Redis queue.